 “A lot of the vision from Richard [Fairbank] and the top of the leadership team is how do we look at where digital is going, where disruption is happening, and that is what drives a lot of it,” Cauwels said.
 “How do we bring humanity back to banking using technology?
 That founder-led strategy is where we look all across Capital One [to change the way we work].”

-On the technology side, Cauwels said that Capital One has taken a page from the playbooks of companies like Uber, Netflix, and Airbnb, which have all established the new rules for how customers interact with personalized services in their respective domains.
+On the technology side, Cauwels said that Capital One has taken a page from the playbooks of companies like Netflix and Airbnb, which have all established the new rules for how customers interact with personalized services in their respective domains.

 The company has launched products like Credit Keeper, which lets customers access and track their credit score, and Second Look, which informs customers if they’ve made a purchase that isn’t consistent with past purchases.
 Cauwels gave the example of Second Look flagging a restaurant bill where the tip was far outside the user’s typical spending window.